jitsi/jitsi-meet/PULL_REQUEST_TEMPLATE.md

 - [ ] I wrote readable code, or added comments if it was complex
 - [ ] I performed a self-review of my own code
 - [ ] I rebased my branch on the latest `master`
-- [ ] I confirmed that all CircleCI tests are passing
-- [ ] I didn't add new npm packages, or else I made damn sure the `yarn.lock` changes are safe for existing production packages

 ## QA and Smoke Testing
 ### Steps to Reproduce